Creating Related Topics in Word

 Apply the Related Topic paragraph style to the cross-references in your related topics list.

 If you want to display the list of related topics in only your generated output, apply an OnlineOnly condition to the list of related topics.
-For more information about applying conditions, refer to “Applying Conditions in Word” on page 219.
+For more information about applying conditions, refer to “Applying Conditions in Word”.

 Save your Microsoft Word source document.

 In Output Explorer, go to the page where you created the related topics list and verify that ePublisher created the related topics and that the related topics list displays the topics you specified.
-For more information, see “Viewing Output in Output Explorer” on page 292.
+For more information, see “Viewing Output in Output Explorer”.